MicrosoftEdge/MSEdgeExplainers/DocumentSubtitle/explainer.md

 `<meta name="app-title" content="additional/secondary text to go in the title bar">`

-This also requires to add an IDL attribute to the WHATWG spec to reflect and expose the app-title to the document.

-`document.appTitle`

-The following image is a mockup of a PWA using the `app-title` API.
+The following image is a mockup of a PWA using the `app-title` meta-tag.

 ![image of twitter installed web app with a long text in the title bar](webAppTitleBar2.png)